 DAVID KOVACS, Hugh H. Obear Professor of Classics, is editor and translator of the nineteen plays of Euripides (six volumes) for the Loeb Classical Library.
 He is also the author of The Andromache of Euripides: an Interpretation (1980), The Heroic Muse (1987), Euripidea (1994), Euripidea Altera (1998), Euripidea Tertia (2003), and of articles on Aeschylus, Sophocles, Euripides, Aristophanes, Ovid, Horace, Seneca, and other classical authors.

-JON D. MIKALSON, William R. Kenan, Jr. Professor of Classics and Director of Graduate Admissions, is the author of The Sacred and Civil Calendar of the Athenian Year, Athenian Popular Religion, Honor Thy Gods: Popular Religion in Greek Tragedy, Herodotus and Religion in the Persian Wars, Ancient Greek Religion, Greek Popular Religion in Greek Philosophy, and articles on topics of Greek religion and literature.
+JON D. MIKALSON, William R. Kenan, Jr. Professor of Classics, is the author of The Sacred and Civil Calendar of the Athenian Year, Athenian Popular Religion, Honor Thy Gods: Popular Religion in Greek Tragedy, Herodotus and Religion in the Persian Wars, Ancient Greek Religion, Greek Popular Religion in Greek Philosophy, and articles on topics of Greek religion and literature.
 His research interests are Greek religious beliefs as manifested in literature, history, philosophy, and everyday life.

 A.J.
-WOODMAN, Basil L. Gildersleeve Professor of Classics, is the author of two volumes of commentary on Velleius Paterculus, of Rhetoric in classical historiography, of Latin historians (with C.S.
+WOODMAN, Basil L. Gildersleeve Professor of Classics and Director of Graduate Admissions, is the author of two volumes of commentary on Velleius Paterculus, of Rhetoric in classical historiography, of Latin historians (with C.S.
 Kraus), of Tacitus reviewed, and of award-winning translations of Sallust and Tacitus' Annals.
 With R.H.
 Martin he has produced commentaries on Tacitus Annals, Books III and IV.
-He is editor of The Cambridge Companion to Tacitus and co-editor of Quality and pleasure in Latin poetry, Creative imitation and Latin literature, Poetry and politics in the age of Augustus, Past perspectives: studies in Greek and Roman historical writing, Author and audience in Latin literature, Tacitus and the Tacitean tradition, Traditions and Contexts in the Poetry of Horace, and Latin Historiography and Poetry in the Early Empire: Generic Interactions, and Catullus: Poems, Books, Readers.
+He is editor of The Cambridge Companion to Tacitus and co-editor of Quality and pleasure in Latin poetry, Creative imitation and Latin literature, Poetry and politics in the age of Augustus, Past perspectives: studies in Greek and Roman historical writing, Author and audience in Latin literature, Tacitus and the Tacitean tradition, Traditions and Contexts in the Poetry of Horace, Latin Historiography and Poetry in the Early Empire: Generic Interactions, and Catullus: Poems, Books, Readers.
 A selection of his papers, From Poetry to History, has been published by Oxford University Press (2012).
-Currently he is co-authoring a commentary on Tacitus' Agricola for the series Cambridge Greek and Latin Classics (with C.S.
-Kraus) and preparing a new edition of Tacitus' Annals for the series Oxford Classical Texts.
+His commentary on Tacitus' Agricola (with contributions from C.S.
+Kraus) has recently appeared in the series Cambridge Greek and Latin Classics.
+His current projects are a commentary on Books 5-6 of Tacitus' Annals for the series Cambridge Classical Texts and Commentaries and a new edition of the Annals for the series Oxford Classical Texts.